Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Proof of the Conjecture

 for some polynomials $r_{i,j}\in\bF[\vt,\vk]$ for which $\gcd\bigl(r_{i,j}, S_1^j(d)\bigr)=1$ over~$\bF(\vt, \overline{\vk})$.
-Now let $j$ be such that not all $c_{i,j}$ are zero and choose $i$ to be the largest integer such that $c_{i,j}\neq0$.
+Now let $j'$ be such that not all $c_{i,j'}$ are zero and choose $i'$ to be the largest integer such that $c_{i',j'}\neq0$.
 Then, in the expression

-we have a pole at $S_1^j(d)$ of order $i+1$, but this pole cannot be canceled with any other term of $P(efs)$.
+we have a pole at $S_1^{j'}(d)$ of order $i'+1$, but this pole cannot be canceled with any other term of $P(efs)$.
 This contradicts the assumption that $P$ annihilates $efs$.
 Thus any irreducible factor in the denominator of~$f$ is free of~$\vt$ or free of~$\vk$.
 It follows that the denominator of~$f$ can be written as $g(\vt)h(\vk)$ with $g\in\bF[\vt]$ and $h\in\bF[\vk]$.

 It remains to show that~$h(\vk)$ is a product of integer-linear factors of the form~$\alpha + \vv \cdot \vk$.
 Multiplying~$f$ by~$g$ and noting that~$g$ is holonomic, we get that $fg=p/h$ is holonomic.
+We remark that a holonomic term in $\vt$ and $\vk$ is also holonomic when viewed as a term in $\vk$ alone with parameters~$\vt$.
 Then, Theorem 13 in~\cite{AbramovPetkovsek2002a} or Lemma 4.1.6. in~\cite{Payne1997} implies that $h$ factors into integer-linear factors by regarding~$p/h$ as a holonomic term of~$\vk$ alone. \end{proof}

 We are now ready to state the main result of this paper. \begin{theorem} A hypergeometric term is conjugate-proper if and only if it is conjugate to a holonomic one. \end{theorem} \begin{proof} In Proposition~\ref{PROP:ptoh} it was proved that any conjugate-proper hypergeometric term is conjugate to a holonomic one.
 For the other direction, recall that Theorem~\ref{THM:structure} implies that any hypergeometric term is conjugate to a product of a rational sequence, an exponential function, a factorial term, and several power functions.
-Also in Proposition~\ref{PROP:ptoh} it was proved that all factors in the multiplicative form~\eqref{EQ:mf} and their reciprocals are holonomic except the first one, the rational sequence~$F(\vt,\vk)$.
-By the product closure property given in Proposition~\ref{PROP:closure}, we are reduced to show that any rational sequence~$F(\vt,\vk)$ such that $F(\vt,\vk)\eqa \tilde{F}(\vt,\vk)$ for some holonomic~$\tilde{F}$, is conjugate-proper.
-Then the proof is concluded by invoking Proposition~\ref{PROP:rat}. \end{proof}
+Also in Proposition~\ref{PROP:ptoh} it was proved that all factors in the multiplicative form~\eqref{EQ:mf} are holonomic, except possibly the first one, the rational sequence~$F(\vt,\vk)$.
+Similarly, the reciprocals of these factors are holonomic as well.
+By the product closure property given in Proposition~\ref{PROP:closure}, we are reduced to show that any rational sequence~$F(\vt,\vk)$ that is conjugate to a holonomic one, is conjugate-proper.
+The proof is concluded by invoking Proposition~\ref{PROP:rat}. \end{proof}